Azure/AppConfiguration/releaseNotes/MicrosoftExtensionsConfigurationAzureAppConfiguration.md

 [Source code][source_code] | [Package (NuGet)][package]

 ## 7.3.0 - July 16th, 2024
-### Bug Fixes
-* Fixed a bug where the provider would throw instead of handling a `FormatException` when the optional parameter was set to `true` in the `AddAzureAppConfiguration` method, or when calling `TryRefreshAsync`. [#551](https://github.com/Azure/AppConfiguration-DotnetProvider/pull/551)

 ### Enhancements
 * Upgraded the package reference for `Azure.Security.KeyVault.Secrets` to `4.6.0`. [#572](https://github.com/Azure/AppConfiguration-DotnetProvider/pull/572)

+### Bug Fixes
+* Loading invalid feature flags should no longer throw an error when `TryRefreshAsync` is invoked or when the `optional` argument is true in the `AddAzureAppConfiguration` method. [#551](https://github.com/Azure/AppConfiguration-DotnetProvider/pull/551)

 ## 7.2.0 - May 2, 2024
 ### Enhancements